dsimat/weather_project/README.md

 ## Description
 This program fetches weather data from [Open-Meteo](https://open-meteo.com/) and plots them.
 It can plot today's weather, archived weather data from the past 5 hours, 4 days, 1 month, 2 months and 3 months, as well as forecast data for the next 3 days.
 The program can plot in both Metric and Imperial units.

-The Open-Meteo API by default [differentiates between hourly and daily data](https://open-meteo.com/en/docs), and our program follows the same convention.
+The Open-Meteo API [fetches different parameters for hourly and daily weather data](https://open-meteo.com/en/docs), and our program follows the same convention.
 The parameters plotted for hourly and daily weather data are slightly different.

 Hourly data parameters include:
 - Temperature